ElianaPranzetti/githubarielventu-ensolvers-challenge/README.md

 NPM 8.1.2

+React 18.2.0

-For more info view file *package.json*
+For more info view files *package.json* in "client" and "api" folders.